mirror-shades/doxa/docs/syntax.md

 };
 ```

-modules are supported. strict files can only import other strict files.
+TODO: Modules are supported. strict files can only import other strict files.
 normal files can import both strict and normal files.

 ```